Stuub/StuubTube/README.md

 # StuubTube

-StuubTube is a browser extension that automates the process of blocking ads on YouTube using YouTube's own Ad Center functionality.
+A browser extension, automating the process of blocking ads on YouTube using YouTube's own Ad Center functionality.

 ## Installation

-StuubTube isnt available on official extension stores.
+StuubTube isn't available on official extension stores.
 Here's how to install it manually:

 ## Chrome